nawabahmadreshi/documentation/pages/getting-started/configuring-links.md

 ## Analytics labels

-Use analytics tags to help _organize your data_.
+Use analytics labels to help _organize your data_.
 Track updates, run A/B tests and measure the effectiveness of different channels using these labels.

 | **Label** | **Usage**
 | ---: | ---